Valid Inference with Imperfect Synthetic Data: Combining Synthetic Information via Generalized Method of Moments

 \paragraph{Two-step GMM estimator.} We adopt the two-step GMM procedure as described in \citet{newey1994large}.
 First, we compute the one-step estimator $\hat{\theta}^{(\text{os})}_T,\hat{\eta}^{(\text{os})}_T$ using an identity weight matrix $\widehat{\mathbf{W}}_T = \mathbf{I}$.
 Then, we estimate the optimal weight matrix as:

 and set

 This optimal weighting has the interpretation as the inverse empirical covariance of the moment conditions on the one-step estimate.
 We then compute the final two-step estimator by minimizing $\widehat{Q}_T(\theta)$ with this updated weighting matrix.
 This choice of $\widehat{\mathbf{W}}_T$ yields an asymptotically efficient estimator under standard GMM regularity conditions.
+Following \citet{chamberlain1987asymptotic}, this choice of weighting minimizes the semiparametric efficiency bound with respect to the semi-parametric model defined by these moments (see Appendix \ref{appx:optimality} for more details).

 The adoption of two-step GMM is a critical component of our proposed estimation framework.
 Indeed, in the first-step estimates, the synthetic and proxy data will have no impact on the estimate of $\theta$ because they never appear in the moment conditions concerning $\theta$.
 In the second stage though, the weight matrix $\widehat{\mathbf{W}}_T$ accounts for the covariance between moment conditions, where off-diagonal terms in the matrix allow moments for the auxiliary data sources to influence the estimation of $\theta$.